hellobrian/old-brianhan.co/content/blog/2019-01-04-generate-blog-posts-gatsby-hygen/index.md

 ### Updated

 A formatted date string to indicate when a blog was updated.
+But I'm going to omit this field whenever I create new blog posts.

 ### Docz